 Old Live Oak Cemetery

-DESCRIPTION: A National Register Landmark, which holds the graves of former African-American slaves, teachers, businessmen and politicians.
+DESCRIPTION: A National Register Landmark, which holds the graves of former Black slaves, teachers, businessmen, and politicians.
 It includes the grave of Benjamin S. Turner, the Selma ex-slave who became Alabama’s first black congressman.

 ADDRESS: Highway 22 West (West Dallas Ave), Selma, AL MAP